-Reaching the lost and inspiring Believers for the harvest
+Reaching the lost and inspiring Believers to live all out for christ

-Reaching the lost and inspiring Believers for the harvest
+Reaching the lost and inspiring Believers to live all out for christ

 This simple, yet profound, question is the most important question that can be asked.
 "How can I be saved?" deals with where we will spend eternity after our lives in this world are over.
 There is no more important issue than our eternal destiny.
 Thankfully, the Bible is abundantly clear on how a person can be saved.
 The Philippian jailer asked Paul and Silas, “Sirs, what must I do to be saved?”
 (Acts 16:30).
 Paul and Silas responded, “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).